-You try to pray to God but you get distracted, your mind wanders, and you lose focus on your prayers.
-Welcome to the club!
+You want to pray to God but you get distracted, your mind wanders, and you lose focus on your prayers.
+You are not the only one wondering how to stay focused during prayers!
 Sometimes I wonder if Jesus himself had to learn how to stay focused when he was praying.
-He was fully man, after all, and experienced life as we do.
+He was fully man, after all, and grew into his life as King and Savior. life as we do.

 If Jesus didn’t struggle to stay focused when he prayed, other disciples, apostles, priests and saints sure did!
 Paul, Mary, Martha and John the Baptist had human minds and struggled with human problems.
 Most if not all believers — no matter how deep their faith — struggle with focus and discipline during prayer.